What is deformity of spine?

 - misshaped spine

-deformities are subtle and not easily detected in a growing child.
-Signs of
+The normal human spine has gentle curvatures, but when those curves are exaggerated, extreme, or displaced they’re considered deformities.
+Some deformities are subtle and not easily detected in a growing child.
+Signs of spine deformities include:

 - uneven shoulders